Moist and rich, this cake is the chocolate version of my favorite recipe for banana bread.

 Reduce mixer to low speed and add half of the dry ingredients, beating just until combined.
 Add sour cream and beat until combined.
 Add the other half of the dry ingredients and beat just until combined.
 Do not overmix – the less you mix, the lighter the cake will be.
 Fold in the chocolate chips.

-Pour batter into prepared loaf pan and bake for 50-60 minutes, or until a toothpick inserted into the center of the cake comes out clean or with just a few moist crumbs.
+Pour batter into prepared loaf pan, top with optional nuts, and bake for 50-60 minutes, or until a toothpick inserted into the center of the cake comes out clean or with just a few moist crumbs.
 Let the cake cool for 10 minutes on a wire rack, then turn it out from the pan and let it cool completely.

 Store cake at room temperature in an airtight container for up to 4 days.
 Alternately, freeze cake for up to 2 months.
 Thaw on the counter, still covered, or overnight in the fridge.